 Luckily, many of these reports can be filed online.

-As you have already understood, there are many things to which a financial institution should pay attention.
-It has to file various reports and be able to identify any suspicious activity.
-To do this, it must develop a well-thought BSA-AML (Anti-Money Laundering) compliance program.
+To file various reports and be able to identify any suspicious activity, a financial institution must develop a well-thought BSA-AML compliance program.
 It should be unique to this institution and take into account its needs and risk profiles that it faces.